leonardr/botfriend/README.md

 There are a few more interesting features of Botfriend, but let's take a minute to talk about the boring features.
 It's easy to make a bot write its posts to a file, but nobody's going to see that.
 What you really need is to get some Twitter or Mastodon credentials.

-TODO: link to instructions on how to actually do this.
+(Specific instructions are below.)

-In your bot's `bot.yaml` file, add your credentials to the `publish` configuration setting.
-This will give your bot additional ways to publish its posts to the Internet.
+Once you have some credentials, open up your bot's `bot.yaml` file, add your credentials to the `publish` configuration setting.
+This will give your bot additional ways to publish its posts, rather than just writing them to a file.

 Here's an example.
 This is what the configuration for Number Jokes would look like if it had Twitter and Mastodon connections set up, in